TIMELINE: Winter after Blood Hound.

 He shook his head.
 “People’ve given them nicknames, man.
 Like the Wolf Pack, or whatever.
 But it doesn’t matter.”

 “Why wolves?”
-I asked.
 Dammit, this started to look less good.

 “What do they want?”

-“I don’t have it!” his tone was becoming panicky now, or at least more so.
+“I don’t have it!”
+His tone was panicky now, or at least more so.

 “Woman?”
 I folded my arms.